+3 hours a week

-by written examination; there may be an option to have 50% of the evaluation based on short weekly memoranda and 50% on a written examination.
+Written examination; there may

+be an option to have 50% of the

+evaluation based on short

+weekly memoranda and 50% on

+a written examination

 2052.02B: Labour Law - Administration of the Collective Agreement.
 The class objectives are: (1) to enable students to gain an understanding of labour arbitration jurisprudence and its place in the labour relations process; and (2) to instruct and give students some practice in the advocacy skills involved in labour arbitration, which are not substantially different from those involved in other legal contexts.
-Students must read materials in preparation for a limited number of lactures by faculty and guests, which provide a background to their preparation for and participation in mock labour arbitrations chaired by practising arbitrators.
-In preparing for and participating in one arbitration as counsel, participating in another as a member of the arbitration board and writing a board award, each student has occasion to learn a good deal of abour arbitration law.
+Students must read materials in preparation for a limited number of lectures by faculty and guests, which provide a background to their preparation for and participation in mock labour arbitrations chaired by practising arbitrators.
+In preparing for and participating in one arbitration as counsel, participating in another as a member of the arbitration board and writing a board award, each student has occasion to learn a good deal of labour arbitration law.
 Each student counsel examines one witness, cross-examines another and presents legal argument.
 The proceedings are video-taped and each student has the benefit of a semi-private critical assessment while viewing the performance.

-Instructor: Format: Prerequisite: I. Christie, E. Slone 2 credit hours; 2 hours a week Labour Law I limited to 12 students As counsel - 35%, preparation, list of cases, preparation of witnesses, etc. - 5%, examination of witnesses - 10%, presentation of legal argument - 10%, substance of legal argument -10%; brief of law (submitted one week after hearing as counsel) -25%; award submitted by the end of examination - 30%; attendance and participation -10%
+Înstructors: Format: Prerequisite: Enrolment:

+I. Christie, E. Slone

+2 hours a week

+Labour Law I

+Limited to 12 students

+As counsel 35%: preparation,

+list of cases, preparation of

+witnesses, etc. 5%, examination

+of witnesses 10%, presentation

+of legal argument 10%,

+substance of legal argument

+10%, brief of law (submitted one

+week after hearing as counsel)

+25%, award submitted by the

+end of examination 30%,

+attendance and participation

+10%